Frederik & Mary in South Korea, Days Two and Three

 Earlier today, Crown Prince Frederik and Crown Princess Mary spent several hours at the EXPO 2012 complex in Yesou.
 They visited the Danish, Australian and South Korean pavillions.
 Frederik and Mary officially opened the Danish pavillion, but any speeches that were made at the opening were drowned out by the folk music coming from the neighbouring Turkmenistan pavillion.
 The major sponsors of this year’s Danish pavillion are AP Møller-Mærsk, LEGO and Grundfos.
 During their visit to the Australian pavillion, the couple were given a framed boomerang as a souvenier.Filed under Danish Royals

-Tagged Bilateral Relations, Cancer, Children, Crown Prince Frederik, Crown Princess Mary, Environment, Exhibition, Hospital, Official Visit, President Lee, South Korea, Summit Meeting, World EXPO.
+Tagged Bilateral Relations, Cancer, Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Environment, Exhibition, Hospital, Official Visit, President Lee of South Korea, South Korea, Summit Meeting, World EXPO.